 The Partnership is obligated to pay Management Fees, brokerage commissions and trustee, legal, accounting, filing and other fees and expenses regardless of whether the Partnership realizes profits.

 The potential distribution of a percentage of the profits to the Special LP Unit Holder may create an incentive for the General Partner and the Manager, given their common ownership and control, to cause the Partnership to make investments that are riskier or more speculative than would be the case in the absence of a return based on the profitability of the Partnership.
+In addition, there is no assurance that the distribution to the Special LP Unit Holder of a percentage of the net profits attributable to the Class A Units would not be considered to be subject to harmonized sales tax in the future.
+If harmonized sales tax is payable on such distribution to the Special LP Unit Holder, such tax would be payable by the Partnership.
+See “Summary of Limited Partnership Agreement – Computation and Allocation of Net Profits or Losses and Taxable Income or Loss”.

 Under the LP Act, the General Partner has unlimited liability for the debts, liabilities, obligations and losses of the Partnership to the extent that they exceed the assets of the Partnership.
 The liability of each Limited Partner for the debts, liabilities, obligations and losses of the Partnership is limited to the value of money or other property the Limited Partner has contributed or agreed to contribute to the Partnership.
 In accordance with the LP Act, if a Limited Partner has received a return of all or part of the Limited Partner’s contribution to the Partnership, the Limited Partner is nevertheless liable to the Partnership, or where the Partnership is dissolved, to its creditors, for any amounts not in excess of the amount returned with interest, necessary to discharge the liabilities of the Partnership to all creditors who extended credit or whose claims arose before the return of the contribution.
 The limitation of liability of a Limited Partner may be lost if a Limited Partner takes part in the control of the business of the Partnership.
+See “Liability of Limited Partners and Registration of Partnership”.

 Funding Deficiencies